siangernlow/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 **:warning: Warnings about indexes and ids**<br>
-* Take note that the index of a person/location may change depending on the index of the person/location as viewed from the most recently displayed person/location list.
+* Note that the index of a person/location may change depending on the index of the person/location as viewed from the most recently displayed person/location list.
   Observe that the index of ION Orchard changes from 1 to 2 after adding a new location (_Great World City_) in the figure below. <br>
 </div>